alexfacciorusso/DaggerViewModel/README.md

 ## Installation

-Add one of the following lines depending to your Gradle Android plugin version in your `dependencies` section:
+Add one of the following lines in the `dependencies` section of your Android `build.gradle` file:

-    // For plugin version < 3.x
-    compile 'com.alexfacciorusso:daggerviewmodel:0.1.2'

-    // For plugin version >= 3.x
-    implementation 'com.alexfacciorusso:daggerviewmodel:0.1.2'
+    implementation 'com.alexfacciorusso:daggerviewmodel:0.1.3'

 ## Usage

-Install the library, then bind your `ViewModel`s into an abstract `@Module`-annotated class annotating your binding method with `@IntoMap` and `@ViewModelKey`, giving to the latter annotation your custom `ViewModel` class as parameter.
+Install the library, then bind your `ViewModel` into an abstract `@Module` class, annotating your binding method with `@IntoMap` and `@ViewModelKey` with your custom `ViewModel` class as parameter.

 For example:

      @Module